-High-productivity aPaaS is a term popularized by Gartner.
-The analyst firm defines it as “Model-driven graphical development environment, typically producing metadata that is interpreted at runtime.
-Some programming is possible, but the core of the application is designed graphically and is interpreted at runtime.”
-When you get down to it, high-productivity aPaaS and low-code development both describe platforms that abstract away from code in order to accelerate app delivery.
+High-productivity aPaaS (hpaPaaS) is a term popularized by Gartner.
+The analyst firm defines high productivity aPaaS as a platform that supports declarative, model-driven design and one-step deployment. hpaPaaS provides rapid application development (RAD) features for development, deployment, and execution — in the cloud.
+When you get down to it, high-productivity aPaaS and low-code development both describe platforms that abstract away from code and offer an integrated set of tools to accelerate app delivery.

 Rapid application development (RAD) meanwhile is defined by SearchSoftwareQuality as a “concept that products can be developed faster and of higher quality through: Gathering requirements using workshops or focus groups; prototyping and early, reiterative user testing of designs; the re-use of software components” and more.
 With that in mind, low-code development platforms facilitate the practical implementation of RAD.
-Visual development tools like MDD enable rapid, iterative and collaborative design; frequent sharing of prototypes to gather user feedback and refine requirements; and reuse of apps and components through an app store.
+Visual development capabilities enable rapid, iterative and collaborative design; frequent sharing of prototypes to gather user feedback and refine requirements; and reuse of apps and components through an app store.
 Thus, the two terms are very much aligned.

 What are the benefits of a low-code development platform?

-The inherent value of a low-code development platform is that it brings IT and the business together, enabling more rapid, iterative and collaborative development.
+The inherent value of a low-code development platform is that it brings IT and the business together, enabling more rapid, iterative, and collaborative development.
 Applications can be rapidly built, seamlessly deployed and easily changed—all without the need for low-level coding.
 In addition, these platforms provide an excellent communication mechanism to align business and IT stakeholders, thereby ensuring greater software quality and more successful business outcomes.